Developing Driving Strategies Efficiently: A Skill-Based Hierarchical Reinforcement Learning Approach: Training and Simulation Results

-Networks, exploration rates and memory buffers for DQN agents are initialized as explained above in Section~\ref{sec:init}.
-Both the low-level and high-level DQN agents are trained for $9000$ episodes.
-The algorithm we used to train the proposed high-level DQN agent, that uses skills as actions, is given in Algorithm 1.
-In the Algorithm, $n_{step}$ is the number of steps each selected skill is executed consecutively and $n_{update}$ is the number of updates on primary network required to update the target network.
+Networks, exploration rates and memory buffers for DQN agents are initialized as explained in Section~\ref{sec:init}.
+Both the low-level and high-level DQN agents are trained for 200 seconds.
+The algorithm used to train the proposed high-level DQN agent is similar to the low-level one \cite{DQN} except for some key differences: The high-level agent selects one skill for every $n_{step}=16$ steps and that skill is applied throughout this duration.
+The selected skill $z$, the initial state $s$, the state after $n_{step}$ steps, $s_{fin}'$, and the cumulative reward observed during $n_{step}$ steps, $r_{cm}$ constitute one \textit{experience sample} for the buffer.
+If the episode terminates before $n_{step}$ steps are completed, $s_{fin}'$ and $r_{cm}$ are calculated using the final state before termination and the total reward observed so far.